dkarakay/metu-capacity-checker/README.md

 - When the website is loaded correctly, type ```ok``` in terminal and hit enter
 - Enjoy ☕️

+## Telegram Installation

+- Create a bot on Telegram talking with BotFather
+- Run ```telegram-send --configure``` on terminal
+- Insert the created bot token
+- Enter the shown password in your Telegram Chat
+- Voila 🎉

 ## Parameters

 | Parameter             | Type   | Notes                                                           |